-A sudden increase in bearing temperatures is a warning that the bearings are at the point of failing to operate properly.
-Make certain that the bearing lubricant is of the proper viscosity and at the correct level (see LUBRICATION in the Maintenance and Repair Manual).
+A sudden increase in bearing temperature is a warning that the bearings are at the point of failing to operate properly.
+Make certain that the bearing lubricant is of the proper viscosity and at the correct level (see LUBRICATION in MAINTENANCE AND REPAIR).
 Bearing overheating can also be caused by shaft misalignment and/or excessive vibration.